About PickleTip

 • Support for venues before they open, from formats to operations.

-One of the lines we live by is this: “A strong pickleball community is built point by point, not post by post.”
-It is a pull-quote-worthy idea that keeps PickleTip aligned with actual people and actual rallies, even as the site grows beyond New Orleans.
+One of the lines we live by is simple: “A strong pickleball community is built point by point, not post by post.”
+That idea keeps PickleTip tied to real people, real play, and real progress even as the site grows beyond New Orleans.

 If you want to see how this community-first approach shapes our teaching, many readers move from this page into our long-form strategy and mindset pieces written by Sid, or the technique-heavy breakdowns and paddle reviews led by AJ.